-As international art consultants, Artelier specialises in curating artwork collections for luxury yachts.
+As yacht art consultants, Artelier specialises in curating artwork collections for luxury yachts.
 As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom art commissions tailored to the yacht interior.
 Learn more about our yacht art projects on our dedicated page.

 In a recently finished project, Artelier curated and commissioned artworks for the yacht Aurora Borealis (67.6m), including delivering custom murals, paintings, sculptures, and decorative vases.
 We also provided art consultancy services that oversaw each stage of the project: from assessing key placement for art in the yacht interior, to project managing the commissions, and installing the artworks.

 The Amels superyacht, whose interiors exemplify the height of contemporary luxury yacht design, will be featured at the Monaco Yacht Show in September 2019, and was voted as one of the 'Standout Yachts for 2019’ by Boat International.
 Ahead of MYS, we take a closer look at the art collection onboard.